Documentation Index

 Add notes for documentation

 Use Note blocks to document sections of your workflow.
-They don’t affect execution but help explain the logic.
+They don’t affect

-Validate with Human-in-the-Loop
+Validate with review gates

-Validate with Human-in-the-Loop
+Validate with review gates

 Use Classifier for document routing